phanit1/project1-2019501026/notes.md

 I created a goodreads account and gave details to develop an API key I gave that key in given python program to check the python program which displays the book details.
-The output I got is the book details based on key and isbn
+The output I got is the book details based on key and isbn Time taken for this total task : 20 minutes